bitloops/bitloops-language/README.md

     -   Inheritance
     -   Lexical and syntactic structure
     -   Code organization and modular structure
--   A prototype transpiler that can run example projects.
+-   A prototype transpiler that can run example projects is a few days away.
+-   We are currently writing up documentation to release along with the first version of the transpiler.

 There are many things we want to add in the future including